aydotjs/lms_pedagon/README.md

-# Language4All

-This project was built using [React](https://reactjs.org/).
-Language4All is a language learning platform with multiple user roles (student, teacher, and admin) and features for online course management, scheduling, payments, and more.
+### Pedagon LMS

+Pedagon LMS is a modern Learning Management System (LMS) built with React.
+It provides a platform for students, teachers, and admins to learn, teach, and manage coding skills including Frontend Development, Backend Development, Cloud Engineering, and more.

+The platform supports course management, scheduling, payments, job opportunities, and online collaboration.

-## Available Scripts
+Available Scripts

 In the project directory, you can run:

-### `npm start`

-Runs the app in development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production in the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified, and filenames include hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the default build tool and configuration, you can `eject` at any time.
-This command removes the single build dependency from your project.

-Instead, it copies all the configuration files and transitive dependencies (webpack, Babel, ESLint, etc.) into your project so you have full control over them.

-## Learn More

-You can learn more in the [React documentation](https://reactjs.org/).

-To learn React, check out the [React documentation](https://reactjs.org/).

-## Features of Language4All

-### General Features:

-- **User Registration & Login Forms**
-  Separate registration and login forms for students, teachers, and admins.

-- **Dashboard Interface**
-  A specific dashboard for each user type: admin, teacher, and student.

-- **Course Display**
-  Display course details, teacher information, and available schedules.

-- **Payment Gateway Integration**
-  Integration with Bitcoin, PayPal, credit/debit cards, etc.

-- **Notifications**
-  Email alerts, reminders, and notifications to keep users informed.

-- **Video Conferencing Integration**
-  Integration with platforms like Zoom for online classes.

-- **Calendar System**
-  A scheduling system for teachers and students to track classes and availability.

-### Authentication & Data Management:

-- **User Authentication & Session Management**
-  Secure login sessions and management of user access levels.

-- **Database Setup**
-  Stores user information such as students, teachers, courses, complaints, and feedback.

-- **Admin Dashboard**
-  Admin management for teacher and student data, class schedules, student progress, and feedback.

-- **Third-Party Payment Gateway Integration**
-  Seamless integration with third-party payment gateways to handle transactions.

-- **Complaint and Feedback Handling**
-  A system to manage complaints and feedback from students and teachers.

-- **Teacher Availability Management**
-  A system to manage and display teacher availability for scheduling.

-- **Secure Data Storage**
-  Secure storage for teacher qualifications, student assignments, and progress data.

-### Additional Features:

-- **List of Languages**
-  A comprehensive list of available languages worldwide.

-- **Free Trial Option**
-  A 15-minute free trial for students before applying for a tutor.

-- **Flexible Payment Methods**
-  Payment options include weekly, daily, and monthly methods.

-- **Job Vacancies for Teachers/Tutors**
-  Display job vacancies for teachers and tutors within the platform.

-- **Open Application for Tutors**
-  Tutors can apply for teaching roles without needing to create an account or log in.
-The application form is open to all.

-## Deployment

-This section explains how to deploy the Language4All app.
-Follow the steps in [Create React App Deployment](https://facebook.github.io/create-react-app/docs/deployment) for more details.

-## `npm run build` fails to minify

-For troubleshooting, refer to the [Create React App Documentation](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify) if your build process fails to minify.
+npm start

+Runs the app in development mode.
+Open http://localhost:3000 to view it in your browser.

+The page reloads on edits, and lint errors are shown in the console.

+npm test

+Launches the test runner in interactive watch mode.
+See the testing guide.

+npm run build

+Builds the app for production into the build folder.
+It optimizes React for performance with minification and hashed filenames.

+Your app is ready to deploy!
+See the deployment guide for more.

+npm run eject

+Note: this is a one-way operation.
+Once you eject, you gain full control over configs (Webpack, Babel, ESLint, etc.), but you can’t go back.

+Features of Pedagon LMS
+General Features:

+User Registration & Login Forms
+Separate sign-up and login for students, teachers, and admins.

+Personalized Dashboards
+Different dashboards for each role: admin, teacher, and student.

+Course Management
+Display course details (Frontend, Backend, Cloud Engineering, etc.), teacher profiles, and schedules.

+Payment Gateway Integration
+Support for PayPal, credit/debit cards, crypto payments, etc.

+Notifications
+Email/SMS alerts, reminders, and updates.

+Video Conferencing Integration
+Connect with Zoom or other platforms for live coding classes.

+Calendar System
+Scheduling system for teachers and students to track classes, projects, and deadlines.

+Authentication & Data Management:

+User Authentication & Session Management
+Secure sessions and role-based access control.

+Database Setup
+Store user details (students, teachers, courses, projects, feedback).

+Admin Dashboard
+Manage teachers, students, coding courses, job postings, and reports.

+Payment Gateway Integration
+Smooth handling of subscriptions and one-time payments.

+Feedback & Support
+Students and teachers can submit reviews, complaints, and progress reports.

+Teacher Availability Management
+Teachers manage their availability for live classes.

+Secure Data Storage
+Store student projects, teacher qualifications, and course resources securely.

+Additional Features:

+List of Coding Tracks
+Comprehensive tracks: Frontend (React, Vue, Angular), Backend (Node.js, Python, Java), Cloud Engineering (AWS, Azure, GCP), and more.

+Free Trial Classes
+Students can access trial coding sessions before enrolling.

+Flexible Payment Plans
+Weekly, monthly, or per-course payment options.

+Job Vacancies & Internships
+Job and internship opportunities for students after course completion.

+Tutor Applications
+Developers/teachers can apply to teach without creating an account first.

+Deployment

+Follow the Create React App Deployment Guide for detailed deployment instructions.

+npm run build fails to minify

+If your build fails to minify, check the troubleshooting guide.